Vaseegara: Production

-K. Selva Bharathy, who had worked previously with Vijay in Ninaithen Vandhai and Priyamaanavale, opted to remake the 2001 Telugu hit Nuvvu Naaku Nachav into Tamil with his previous film Priyamaanavales cast Vijay and Simran.
-But Sneha was signed on to be a part of the film.
+K. Selva Bharathy, who had worked previously with Vijay in Ninaithen Vandhai and Priyamaanavale, opted to remake the 2001 Telugu hit Nuvvu Naaku Nachav into Tamil with his previous film Priyamaanavale's lead actor Vijay retained.
+The remake's title Vaseegara was derived a song from Minnale (2001).
+Sneha was signed on to as the lead actress, acting with Vijay for the first time.
 Gayatri Jayaraman was also signed on to play a supporting role.

-A song from the film was canned in New Zealand, while filming was also carried out in Ooty, Tamil Nadu and scenes were shot at Birla Planetarium and MGM Dizzee world.
+A song from the film was canned in New Zealand, while scenes were shot at Birla Planetarium and MGM Dizzee world.
+Unlike the Telugu original which did not have any fight sequences, Tamil version included a fight sequence.

 Soundtrack

-Vaseegara's soundtrack was composed by S.A.
-Rajkumar, which marked his fourth and final collaboration with Vijay after Poove Unakkaga, Thulladha Mananum Thullum & Priyamaanavale.
+Vaseegara's soundtrack was composed by S. A. Rajkumar, which marked his fourth and final collaboration with Vijay after Poove Unakkaga, Thullatha Mananum Thullum and Priyamaanavale.
 While "Aaha Enparkal" and "Poopola Theepola" were reused from the original, "Venaam Venaam" was reused from "Vaana Vaana" from Daddy, also composed by Rajkumar.

 Release

-The film grossed 8 crore during its lifetime due to mixed reviews from critics.
-Sify gave 3 stars out of 5 and stated "Vaseegara is Romantic-Comedy entertainment that leaves you with a smile on your face", calling it "a perfect outing with your family this festival season".
-Ananda Vikatan rated the film 41 out of 100.
-NowRunning.com stated "I strongly believe Vijay has never been so hilarious before [...] all the characters have done their part well, especially Puppy" and rated 3 stars out of 5.
-The movie opened alongside several prominent films such as the Vikram starrer Dhool.
-It was later dubbed in Hindi as Ek Aur Loafer by Wide Angle Media Pvt Ltd in 2013.

-The satellite rights of the film were sold to Jaya TV.
+Vaseegara was released on 14 January 2003, during Pongal, and opened alongside several prominent films such as Dhool and Anbe Sivam.
+The film grossed ₹8 crore during its lifetime, and India Today estimated it suffered a loss of ₹5 crore.